 I strolled through the free part, and it was amazing.
 All paths in the park lead upwards, where an amazing panorama view of Barcelona is revealed.
 There were several fairytale-like constructions in the park on the way up, which offered some shade and rest during the climb.

 La Rambla is a famous pedestrian street, which is around 1 km long and leads to the Christopher Columbus Monument near the sea.
 The street is very popular among tourists, so there all of the usual tourist attractions can be found.
-There you can enjoy a coffee or some sangria, buy souvenirs, see the interesting architecture of the surrounding buildings and keep your things secure from the pickpocketers.
+There you can enjoy some delicious seafood, a coffee or some sangria, buy souvenirs, see the interesting architecture of the surrounding buildings and keep your things secure from the pickpocketers.

 The oldest parts of Barcelona are encompassed in Gothic Quarter.
 It is conveniently located just next to La Rambla, so after a stroll through the loud and active pedestrian street, you can get lost in the quiet maze of small streets.
 There are many architectural elements on the surrounding houses that are fascinating.
 And small streets often end in squares, where pubs are located.

 One of the most impressive buildings in the quarter is Barcelona Cathedral.
 There are gargoyles on its roof, which adds some mystique to the massive building.